learn-co-students/fewpjs-fns-as-first-class-data-array-o-functions-london-web-100719/README.md

 }
 ```

-Now, let's take the information for each day's workout and create a named function
+Now, let's take the list of each day's workout and create a named function for each.
-for each.
-Set each to a constant with the name of the day of the week, like below:
+Create variables for each day of the week to a constant, and set them to the corresponding
+functions, like below:

 ```js
 const Monday = function() {